telerik/xaml-docs/visual-studio-extensions/for-wpf-vs-extensions-project-configuration.md

 * Download the latest versions available on our website using the __GET LATEST__ button

+* Specify which assemblies your project would use.
+When selecting a UI for WPF assembly all dependent controls are selected automatically and vice-versa.

 >The Project Configuration Wizard’s second page is only available if you use theming based on implicit styles. ([more information]({%slug styling-apperance-implicit-styles-overview%}))